-Hear me out.
-I had never heard of chest nut flour before until a couple of weeks ago when I randomly found it when wandering around the supermarket.
-The thought of it perhaps tasting bland or like raw chickpea flour (ewww) definitely hit me.
-However, I decided to experiment and take the risk, as well as in a way treat myself.
-It wasn’t inexpensive, still, it really was not more expensive, quite the opposite, compared to other nut- and odd flours.
+Hear me out, I had never heard of chestnut flour until a couple of weeks ago, when I randomly found it when wandering around the supermarket.
+The thought of it maybe tasting bland or like raw chickpea flour (ewww) definitely hit me.
+However, I decided to experiment and take the risk, and also treat myself.
+The flour wasn’t inexpensive, still it really was not more expensive compared to other nut- and other odd flours.
 Now when I think about it, it is way less expensive than any nut flour, including almond.
-A couple of weeks past, it was an intense period consisting of school, basketball and life in general.
+A couple of weeks past, I had an intense period of my life consisting of: school, basketball, and life in general.

 Finally, I got some time over and started doing some research on how on earth one can use this mysterious flour.
 Turns out that it is commonly used in Tuscany, a part of Italy, in many amazing traditional recipes.
 This fact surprised me greatly because I have actually visited Florence, which is situated in Tuscany, Italy.
-If you’d like to read more into it, here’s a great website where they mention and explain all the traditional dishes.
+If you’d like to read more into it, here’s a great website where they mention and explain a bunch of traditional dishes.

-In conclusion, I don’t know how easy nor difficult chestnut flour is to find where you live.
-However, if you can I truly recommend buying and using it.
-The flour is light yet nutty, unlike oat and nut flours, and really gives the cookies the perfectly light yet crunchy texture.
-But, even though I haven’t tried it myself, I see little to no reason why the recipe wouldn’t work using other flours based on for example almonds, hazelnuts (that would be amazing), oats etcetera.
+In conclusion, I don’t know how easy or difficult chestnut flour is to find where you live.
+However, if you can I truly recommend purshasing it.
+The flour is light yet nutty, unlike oat and nut flours, and really gives the cookies the perfectly light and crunchy texture.
+Even though I haven’t tried it myself, I see little to no reason why the recipe wouldn’t work using other flours, for example: almond, hazelnut (that would be amazing), oat, etcetera.
 One just has to remember not to expect the exact same result as I got.
-More than enough talking!

 PS.
-I seldom am as excited for a recipe as I am right now.
+I seldom am as excited for a recipe, as I am right now.
 Oh my God!
-It is just so perfect not only taste and texture wise but the ingredients are just amazing.
+The recipe is just so perfect, not only taste and texture wise, but the ingredients are also amazing.
 Healthy, vegan, free from everything!
-The perfect cookie! *Drooling* Almost forgot, I would love to know if you decide to try it out.
-Lots of love to you guys!
+The perfect cookie! *Drooling* I almost forgot; I would love to know if you decide to try it out.
+Sending lots of love to you guys!

 Heavenly Mocca Chestnut Chocolate chip cookies